nfidd/nfidd/schedule.md

 - Introduction to the course and the instructors (5 mins)
 - Overview of the course (10 mins)

-## Session 1: R and statistical concepts used
+## Session 1: R, Stan, and statistical concept background

 Monday June 24: 9.15-10.00